melbourne-lab/canopy_flowering/notes/field_notes_2021.md

 Saw Bombus nevadensis pollinating around plot 6.
 Also saw another Bombus although it was moving too quickly to detect.
 No other pollinators observed on Thermopsis.
 Saw a good number (definitely including small bees, possibly including bumblebees) on Mertensia though.

+### Jun 21 2021

+Solstice today!
+Wanted to put out first sensors today but could not - code from a test deployment in Brett's yard was buggy.
+Ugh.

+Today was foggy - low cloud rolling throughout the meadow throughout the entirety of my day.
+Dew drops on everything, very wet (including flowers).
+Temperatures in the 40s (47F when I left).
+No pollinators observed of course.

+Moisture made some slight confusion with the toothpicks - it's possible that orange faded to white.
+But I am confident in the data I collected.
+I ran a little short on tags again (put out a lot today) so some of the plots had only toothpicks with no tags, but there were few of these.

+Pollinator observations starting tomorrow - have 13 plots with plants in them.
+Will use 12 of them - these 12 will be selected in the datasheet generation script.
+Protocol will be uploaded soon but briefly - 12 plots, 15 minutes spent watching each for a total of 180 minutes.